idia-pipelines/idia-pipelines.github.io/containers.md

 * Run the container: `singularity run casa-stable.img`
 * Spawn a shell to update or troubleshoot the container: `singularity shell -w casa-stable.img`

-# Reasons to use Singularity
+# Reasons to use [Singularity][singularity]
-Singularity is a simple, portable and reproducible container technology to retain a specific environment across a number of diverse systems.
+[Singularity][singularity] is a simple, portable and reproducible container technology to retain a specific environment across a number of diverse systems.
 These diverse systems could range from a HPC center in China to running workloads on Amazon Web Services.
-The only requirment is that Singularity is installed.
+The only requirment is that [Singularity][singularity]  is installed.

 # Installation Procedure
 Linux installation -  There are no dependencies required besides `gcc` and `make`.
 You need to be root on the system in order to complete the installation successfully.
 The `--prefix` could be changed by using the default to ensure that singularity is installed into the `OS PATH`.
 The base cloud image for IDIA will include singularity and also be added to the sudoers environment.

+Here's an example of how how to install [Singularity][singularity] on in Linux:

 ```bash
 VERSION=2.3.1